Samsung Electronics tips record second-quarter profit as memory prices surge

+On Tuesday, the company said it would invest $18.6 billion to extend its lead in memory chips and next-generation displays.

+Samsung did not elaborate on its April-June performance and will disclose detailed results at the end of July.
+Even so, analysts have tipped its chip division to propel the firm to record overall profit.

-SEOUL (Reuters) - Tech giant Samsung Electronics Co Ltd on Friday estimated a record quarterly operating profit for April-June, propelled by a memory chip boom that analysts say will continue to pad margins for the rest of 2017.
+The memory chips industry is widely Tech giant Samsung Electronics Co Ltd 005930.KS on Friday estimated a record quarterly operating profit for April-June, propelled by a memory chip boom that analysts say will continue to pad margins for the rest of 2017.

 Revenue likely rose 18 percent from a year earlier to 60 trillion won, also a quarterly record, versus analysts' forecast of 59 trillion won.
 The South Korean firm did not elaborate and will release detailed earnings in late July.